-- Hard Drive: 4GB or higher available space. - For on-site support, and to back-up the answer files to a USB drive, a working USB port is required (Newer devices may require an adaptor). - For technical troubleshooting, account passwords including device passwords may be required. - Server version of Mac OS X is not supported. - This software cannot be used on virtual operating systems such as Microsoft's Virtual Machine, Parallels, VMware, VMware Fusion or any other virtual environments. - Internet connection for download, registration, exam download and upload. - Administrator-level account permissions - Examplify cannot operate within virtualized environments or environments that require persistent network (local or otherwise) connections during secure exams.
-This includes, but is not limited to, VMWare, Parallels, Citrix workspace, virtual disks, streamed images, etc.
+- Big Sur, Monterey, and Ventura - For a better experience, we recommend that you take your exam on the same Operating System version that you have recently completed a successful mock exam. - Only genuine versions of Mac operating systems are supported. - CPU: Intel, M1, or M2 processor.
+Devices using Apple's M1 and M2 processor and Apple Rosetta 2 are supported.
+To learn more, click here. - RAM: 4GB or higher. - Hard Drive: 4GB or higher available space. - For on-site support, and in order to back-up the answer files to a USB drive, a working USB port is required (Newer devices may require an adapter). - For technical troubleshooting, account passwords including device passwords may be required. - Server version of Mac OS X is not supported. - Examplify[®] is not compatible with virtual operating systems such as Microsoft's Virtual Machine, Parallels, VMware, VMware Fusion or any other virtual environments. - Internet connection is required for download, registration, exam download and upload. - Administrator-level account permissions.

+- Examplify[®] is not compatible within virtualized environments or environments that require persistent network (local or otherwise) connections during secure exams.
+This includes, but is not limited to, VMWare, Parallels, Citrix workspace, virtual disks, streamed images, etc. - Screen resolution should be at least 1280 x 768.
+Scaling should be set to 100%.